KDE/breeze/cursors/README.md

 SVG cursors are individual ".svg" files in the "{Breeze,Breeze_Light}/src/svg" directory.

-The canvas size should be 32x32.
-The corresponding nominal size (reported to apps, and shown in the cursor KCM) is 24.
+The canvas size should correspond to a nominal size (reported to apps, and shown in the cursor KCM) of 24.

 Each SVG must contain an invisible rectangle with the id `hotspot`.
 The top-left corner of the rectangle defines the hotspot of the cursor.
 It doesn't have to be